DamionStewart0/Natural-Events/README.md

 ### MVP/PostMVP
-- Project will be utilising a HTTP client called Axios to access information from the brewery api
+- Project will be utilising a HTTP client called Axios to access information(website, address and phone) which will be displayed on the web page
 - A second api call will display a map where user can see exactly the exact location of each brewery in that state
-- App will be optimize for but desktop and mobile viewports
+- Project will utilise CSS @media.

 #### MVP
+- Data will be rendered in a column display facilitated by flexbox

 #### PostMVP
 - Google Maps Api will be used to visualized location data (lng, lat)
+- Use localo storage to save data to the user's browser
 - Add event listener **

 ## Project Schedule